China's Xi reaffirms US relations in talk with Trump

 BEIJING (AP) — Chinese President Xi Jinping reaffirmed the importance of relations with the United States in a phone conversation with President-elect Donald Trump on Monday, opening communication with a politician who had been strongly critical of China during his campaign.

-State media reports say Xi congratulated Trump on his election in their Monday talk and said cooperation was the “only correct choice” for China and the U.S., the world’s two biggest economies.
+State media reported that Xi congratulated Trump on his election and said cooperation was the “only correct choice” for China and the U.S., the world’s two biggest economies.

 “At present, there is an important opportunity and huge potential in China-U.S. cooperation,” Xi told Trump, according to the reports.